Filszu/filszu/README.md

 ### Hi there 👋

 # 💫 About Me:
-Hi, I'm Filip, and I've been crazy about programming since I was a kid<br>🔭I'm currently working on a learning support tool 🤓<br>🌱I'm currently learning reactJS<br>👀I'm interested in creating web and mobile apps<br>👻other hobbies: 🥋martial arts🥊, 📚reading📔 ✍writing✏<br>💬Feel free to contact me via e-mail
+Hi, I'm Filip, and I've been crazy about programming since I was a kid<br>🔭I'm currently working on a learning support tool 🤓<br>🌱I'm currently learning netxJS13, <br>👀I'm interested in creating web and mobile apps<br>👻other hobbies: 🥋martial arts🥊, 📚reading📔 ✍writing✏<br>💬Feel free to contact me via e-mail

 ## 🌐 Socials: